-President Mbeki wished tion with the UN, UNAMID nity in facilitating a holistic the parties success in the neapproach to deal with the gotiations and encouraged them to overcome challenges Cognizant of the chal- and differences to create an Having thanked the Gov- tive announced by President lenges ahead, both the Gov- environment that is condun 26 November 2014, as part of its Darfurwide campaign geared to prevent the recruitment of children as soldiers, the African Union-United Nations Mission in Darfur (UNAMID) reached out to the Masteriha community, North Darfur, through an event attended by more than 1,000 men, women and school children.
+President Mbeki wished the parties success in the negotiations and encouraged them to overcome challenges and differences to create an environment that is conducive for peace.

+UNAMID Launches Campaign against Recruitment of Child Soldiers n 26 November 2014, as part of its Darfurwide campaign geared to prevent the recruitment of children as soldiers, the African Union-United Nations Mission in Darfur (UNAMID) reached out to the Masteriha community, North Darfur, through an event attended by more than 1,000 men, women and school children.